 Key Takeaways

-- A well-formulated classroom management plan significantly enhances prosocial student behavior, and academic engagement establishes an orderly and structured learning environment and reduces teaching-related stress and potential burnouts.
+• A well-formulated classroom management plan significantly enhances prosocial student behavior, and academic engagement establishes an orderly and structured learning environment and reduces teaching-related stress and potential burnout.

-- Effective classroom management plans need to have established rules and consequences based on student behavior, including consequences for disruption and misbehavior, and procedures for reacting in emergencies.
-The plan should also foster student accountability and instills a sense of belonging amongst the learners.
+• Effective management plans need to have established rules and consequences based on student behavior, including consequences for disruption and misbehavior, and procedures for reacting in emergencies.
+The plan should also foster student accountability and instill a sense of belonging among the learners.

-- To effectively implement an established classroom management plan, teachers need to identify school policies and ensure that their plan is compliant with the specific school’s policy, consult other teachers and ask them about their classroom management experiences and strategies, think about how they want to manage their specific class, and devise measures and methods that can help foster a healthy learning environment.
+• To effectively implement an established management plan, teachers need to identify school policies and ensure that their plan is compliant with the specific school’s policy, consult other teachers and ask them about their classroom management experiences and strategies, think about how they want to manage their specific class and devise measures and methods that can help foster a healthy learning environment.